Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Genetic algorithm to optimize sample weights

 Genetic Algorithms (GAs) \cite{mitchell1998introduction} are a collection of methods that draw inspiration from the theory of natural selection to solve optimization problems by initializing a set of potential solutions (i.e., population) and evolving those solutions to optimize one or more objective functions.
 GAs have been successfully used in prior research for multi-objective optimization~\cite{coello2000updated}.

-In this work, we describe a GA for discovering a set of sample weights optimized for both predictive performance (e.g., AUROC) and fairness (e.g., subgroup false negative fairness); the predictive metric is maximized while the fairness metric is minimized.
+In this work, we describe a GA for discovering a set of sample weights optimized for both predictive performance (e.g., AUROC) and fairness (e.g., demographic parity); the predictive metric is maximized while the fairness metric is minimized.
 The sample weights evolved using the GA are used during training to mitigate bias.
 The GA requires the following inputs: population size, weight dimensionality, maximum number of generations, a machine learning method, and training data.
 The dimensionality of weights ($ind\_size$) is determined by the total possible combination of values from sensitive attributes and the target variable; all other inputs are user-specified.

-The procedures implemented by the GA can be found in Algorithm \ref{alg:rga}.
+Algorithm \ref{alg:rga} outlines our GA based on NSGA-II~\cite{deb2002fast}, which we describe further in this section.
 At the beginning of an evolutionary run, the starting population is initialized with $pop\_size$ sample weights of size $ind\_size$; values for these weights are drawn at random from a uniform distribution between $[0.0,2.0)$.
 Each sample weight's length corresponds to the number of unique combinations for sensitive features and the target variables: $2^{(|sensitive\_attributes| + 1)}$.
 Once the initial population is constructed, each set of weights and training data is used to train a machine learning model.
 When a sample weight is evaluated, we assign the appropriate weight to all the data points in the training dataset that correspond to the specific combination of sensitive features and target variable (line 3 in Algorithm \ref{alg:rga}).
-This weight assignment is similar to how weights are calculated and assigned in the example from Section \ref{sec:reweigh}.
+This weight assignment is similar to how weights are calculated in Table \ref{tab:dw2} and assigned to data points in Table \ref{tab:reweigh_ex} in the example from Section \ref{sec:reweigh}.